treffynnon/sqlstyle.guide/_includes/sqlstyle.guide.md

   include them at the end of the `CREATE TABLE` definition.
 * If it is a table level constraint that applies to the entire table then it should also appear at the end.
-* Use alphabetical order so `ON DELETE` comes before `ON UPDATE`.
+* Use alphabetical order where `ON DELETE` comes before `ON UPDATE`.
-* All constraints should be given a custom name except `UNIQUE`, `PRIMARY KEY` and `FOREIGN KEY` where the database vendor will generally supply sufficiently intelligible names automatically.
+* If it make sense to do so align each aspect of the query on the same character position.
+For example all `NOT NULL` definitions should start at the same character position.

+##### Validation

 * Use `LIKE` and `SIMILAR TO` constraints to ensure the integrity of strings where the format is known.
 * Where the ultimate range of a numerical value is known it must be written as a